One of the biggest concerns for any webmaster (owner of a website) is traffic, more so how to increase the traffic coming to the website.

 In order to offer a guest post, you first need to find a blog that accepts posts from external authors.
 You also need to be selective with the sites you choose to write for.

-A criteria you can use is Domain Authority (DA) and Page Authority (PA).
+A criteria you can use is the Domain Authority (DA) and Page Authority (PA).
 Always make sure that the blog you write for has a high DA and PA.
 A link back from these websites could make a huge difference to your rankings.

 You can find sites that accept guest posts by typing “ Your Niche + Write for us” or “Your Niche + Guest posting” in Google.
 For instance, if your niche is on technology, you’ll type “Technology + Write for us” in the search engine.